qwx9/notes/net/todo/proj/dporg/status.md

 - Can use regexp to automate this somewhat, but still need to fix many errors manually

+## cfr, third attempt
+- There's an intermittent lockup on startup, maybe a threading issue
+- WORKS!
+- Some of the old fixes still required
+- Less bugs, more code is resolved
+- Using latest cfr version, 0.151

 ## cfr, second attempt
 - There's a lot of annoyances preventing an easy diff